oppia/oppia-web-developer-docs/Revert-and-Regression-Policy.md

-## What should I do if I find a regression?
+## How to handle regressions

 1. File a detailed issue on the Github [tracker](https://github.com/oppia/oppia/issues/).

-2. Do one of the following:
+2. If the regression introduced causes a functionality to be broken or unusable on production, send an email to the release coordinator (see [assignments](https://github.com/oppia/oppia/wiki/Release-Schedule#release-coordinators-and-qa-coordinators-for-upcoming-releases)) of the previous release so that they can do a hotfix to fix the bug on the production server.
+Also, cc the original PR author (or notify them in some other way) so that they’re aware.

+3. If the regression causes problems for developers (e.g. failing tests), send an email to oppia-dev to let developers know.
+The email should include a link to the issue you opened so that developers can follow along as we fix the regression.

+3. Investigate to find the cause of the regression.
+Ideally, we want to find the PR that introduced the regression, but failing that, we want to understand what problem in the code is causing the regression.

-    - If you have identified the PR that caused the regression, mention it in the issue thread and @-mention the author of the PR so that they are aware of the problem.
+   * If you identify the PR that caused the regression, mention it in the issue thread and @-mention the author of the PR so that they are aware of the problem.
 The problematic PR may be reverted if it matches the criteria mentioned in the [”When to revert a PR?” section](#when-to-revert-a-pr).
-    - If you can’t find the PR / commit that caused the regression, make sure to mention this in the issue thread.
+   * If you can’t find the PR / commit that caused the regression, make sure to mention this in the issue thread.
+Instead of reverting the PR, you should open a PR to fix the problem.

-3. If the regression introduced causes a functionality to be broken or unusable on production, send an email to the release coordinator (see [assignments](https://github.com/oppia/oppia/wiki/Release-Schedule#release-coordinators-and-qa-coordinators-for-upcoming-releases)) of the previous release so that they can do a hotfix to fix the bug on the production server.
-Also, cc the original PR author (or notify them in some other way) so that they’re aware.
+4. Consider what mitigation steps we could take to prevent similar regressions in the future.
+Here are some potential mitigations to consider:

+   * New tests, for example if a breakage occurred in a bit of code that wasn't thoroughly tested.
+   * Adding lint checks, for example if the regression was caused by a coding pattern we should avoid.
+   * Changes to how we review PRs, for example if the regression was a UI bug that would have been caught had the PR description included screenshots.
+     * Consider how much your mitigation will slow down the review process.
+Some mitigations, like adding screenshots, might not be a problem.
+Others, like requiring many more reviewers, might be more trouble than they're worth.
+   * Emailing oppia-dev, for example to warn developers to avoid the coding pattern that caused the regression.
+     * While we want to notify the developer community of how they can avoid regressions, we don't want to spam them with so many emails that they stop reading oppia-dev.
+Emailing oppia-dev is often the easiest mitigation, but it is not always the most effective.

+   You may conclude that no mitigation is worth implementing, for example if the mitigations would introduce too much friction into the PR approval process.
+However, you should document your thought process in the issue in case someone has an idea for a mitigation you didn't consider.

 ## How to identify the bad commit